History of the Jews in El Salvador

+The history of the Jews in El Salvador goes back to the 1800s.
 Jews have been present in El Salvador since the early 19th century, starting with Sephardic Jews and continuing with the arrival of refugees from Europe during World War II.
-El Salvador has the second largest community in Central America, the majority established in San Salvador, which is the second city with the most Jews in Central America, behind Panama City.
+El Salvador has a community of around 100 to 300 Jews, the majority established in San Salvador.

 History of the Jews in El Salvador

-Already since colonial times there is a record of Jews in Latin America, in El Salvador there is a record of several Jewish immigrations from Portugal, after the independence of El Salvador, it is believed that the first Jewish immigrant was Bernardo Haas, born in Alsace.
+There is a record of Jews in Latin America since colonial times.
+In El Salvador, there is a record of several Jewish immigrations from Portugal.
+After the independence of El Salvador, it is believed that the first Jewish immigrant was Bernardo Haas, born in Alsace.
 Subsequently, the first documented German Jew arrived in the country in 1888, according to academic Jessica Alpert.
 France and Central Europe were the main countries of origin of this contemporary Jewish migration.

 Business partnership with Catholic conservative landlords during the 1930s hampered Jewish security, but the situation improved after World War II, and many Jews arrived, many thanks to the work of Colonel Castellanos who saved over 40,000 Jews from Central Europe by giving them visas and Salvadoran nationality.
 On Sept.
 11, 1948, El Salvador recognized the State of Israel, and in 1956 the Instituto Cultural El Salvador-Israel was founded.